Arunava6171/Arunava6171/README.md

 - 👨‍💻 I’m passionate about building scalable and efficient software systems
 - 📈 I have recently built a **Spam Mail Prediction System** using Python, ML & TF-IDF with 95% accuracy
 - 💬 Subject Knowledge-**DBMS, OS, CN, OOPs**
-- 🏆 I like to provide solutions with good problem solving skills
+- 🏆 I like to write code with good problem solving methods
 - 🧠 I'm always curious to learn and grow in a collaborative environment

 ---

 ### Connect With Me
 - 📍 West Bengal, India